meetgupta7388/FaceLog-Attendance/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/face-recognition-attendance/issues) if you want to contribute.
+Feel free to check this project if you want to contribute.